 Version 5 has added features such as fog mode and the ability to lower its input thresholds, making it more useful for recurve or traditional shooters.

 Its lightning-fast range time helps you save precious seconds when setting up for your shot.
-Although a bit more expensive than other options on this list, you get what you pay for when it comes to optics.
+Although a bit more expensive than other options on this list, you get what you pay for in optics.

-You’re paying for all the bells and whistles when you buy the RX-FullDraw 5 rangefinder.
-It’s perfect for the skilled hunter who wants to give themselves the absolute best advantage they can while hunting.
+You’re paying for some serious bells and whistles when you buy the RX-FullDraw 5 rangefinder.
+It’s perfect for skilled hunters who want to give themselves an advantage while hunting.

-- Pros: Amazing bowhunting functions, easy to see through the crystal-clear glass with fog mode, unmatched in low light, lightning fast
+- Pros: Amazing bowhunting functions, easy to see through the crystal-clear glass with fog mode, unmatched in low light, lightning-fast, accurate

-- Cons: A bit pricey, may be a bit of overkill for beginners still learning the sport
+- Cons: It’s a bit pricey for what it is and maybe a bit overkill for beginners still learning the sport.

 Range: 1,200 yards

 Objective Lens: 25 mm

 If you’re looking for an entry-level rangefinder for bow hunting, here it is.
 This trusty gadget from AOFAR is an excellent budget option for bow-hunting newbies and those looking to save some cheddar.
 Yes, it’s inexpensive, but that doesn’t make this a cheap archery rangefinder by any means.

 The AOFAR HX-1200T still has the same features mentioned above, such as angle compensation, accuracy, and quick range time, but for a fraction of the cost.
 Don’t get us wrong, this isn’t Sig Sauer, but it’ll do the trick nonetheless.